Together, we can make a difference

 Dear Friends of CASA,

-- CASAs are continuing to write and submit court reports, sharing vital information that our judge relies on to make the most informed decisions for the child’s future.
+Our CASAs are looking ahead to the issues exposed as a result of this pandemic, such as identifying educational resources to address the challenges their children have experienced with remote learning.
+And we continue to write and submit court reports, sharing vital information that our judge relies on to make informed decisions that reflect the child’s best interests.

 About Marin CASA

 Our goal is to see every child live in a safe, permanent and supportive home.

 To reach our goal, the Marin CASA program recruits, screens, trains and supervises volunteers who play a critical role in providing a voice for children in the courtroom.
 Our highly trained, court-appointed volunteers are responsible for making recommendations to the court for the safety, permanence and well-being of every child assigned a CASA.

 Our CASA volunteers remain with their child from the beginning to the end of the case and advocate for their child’s fundamental needs including: medical, mental health, educational, cultural and permanent placements.
 They review records, research information and talk to everyone involved in their CASA child’s life.
 CASAs have contact with social workers, attorneys, parents, teachers, family members, foster parents, health professional and, of course, the children themselves.
 They establish a relationship with their child, getting to know his or her unique history while providing consistency and stability during an extremely difficult time in that child’s life.